apache/arrow-experiments/http/get_compressed/README.md

   under the License.
 -->

-# HTTP GET Arrow Data: Range Request Examples
+# HTTP GET Arrow Data: Compression Examples

-This directory contains examples of HTTP servers/clients that send/receive data of known size (`Content-Length`) in the Arrow IPC streaming format and support range requests (`Accept-Range: bytes`).
+This directory contains examples of HTTP servers/clients that transmit/receive data in the Arrow IPC streaming format and use compression (in various ways) to reduce the size of the transmitted data.